-- 29.4 The employees shall comj,>lete timesheets as required by the employer.
+- 29.1 Employees will be paid fortnightly in arrears by direct credit. - 29.2 Where an employee has taken leave in advance of it becoming due, and the employee leaves before the entitlement has accrued, the employer will deduct the amount owing in excess of entitlement from the employee's final pay. - 29.3 Any monies agreed, as being owed by the employee to the employer upon termination will be deducted from the employee's final pay. - 29.4 The employees shall complete timesheets as required by the employer.
 Wherever practicable any disputed items shall not be changed without first referring it to the affected employee. - 29.5 Overpayment Recovery Procedures: Attention is drawn to the Wages Protection Act 1983 or any other amendment or Act passed in substitution.
 This clause must not act in a way that is inconsistent with that Act.
 In the event of an overpayment of wages, the employer may recover the amount of overpayment provided the employee is given written notification of the intention to recover the overpayment, the amount to be recovered and full explanation of the reasons for the overpayment.
-Overpayments should be recovered over an equivalent period to the overpayment. - 29.6 The employer shall use Its best endeavours to direct credit payment of wages into the employee's bank account one clear banking day prior to a public holiday.
+Overpayments should be recovered over an equivalent period to the overpayment. - 29.6 The employer shall use its best endeavours to direct credit payment of wages into the employee's bank account one clear banking day prior to a public holiday.